Blood Test: Gamma-Glutamyl Transpeptidase (GGT)

 What Is a Blood Test?

-What Is a GGT Test?
+What Is GGT?

-A GGT test measures the level of gamma-glutamyl transpeptidase, also called GGT.
-GGT is an enzyme found throughout the body, but especially in the liver.
+Gamma-glutamyl transpeptidase (GA-muh GLOO-tuh-mil trance-PEP-teh-dace), or GGT, is an enzyme found throughout the body, but especially in the liver.
 A high blood level of GGT can be a sign of a problem in the liver or bile ducts (which carry bile from the liver to the intestines to help digest food).
 If the liver is injured or irritated or the bile ducts are blocked, the enzyme can leak out of the cells and cause higher levels in the blood.

 Why Are GGT Tests Done?